kilojoules/Portfolio/XML_Editor_GUI/README.md

-This is a graphic user interface designed to edit an important XML file at the National Center for Atmospheric Research Research Aviation Faucility.
+This is a graphic user interface (GUI) designed to edit an important XML file at the National Center for Atmospheric Research Research Aviation Faucility.

-** File Index **
+ File Index

 VDB.py
   program entry point.
   This is called to initiate the GUI.